Ewenar/React-Native-Fintech-Mobil-App/README.md

 <img src="https://github.com/Ewenar/React-Native-Fintech-Mobil-App/assets/93758260/7bc7ee67-d463-4ad9-96bb-c7d0fc9c664c" width="400" height="800">

 ### Currency Exchanger
-Ensure the application's security by implementing measures like data encryption, secure connections (HTTPS), two-factor authentication, and fraud detection mechanisms.
-Comply with industry standards and regulations to protect user data and prevent unauthorized access.
+Users select the currency to be changed after entering the amount of money and currency in their account.
+First, the amount of money to be exchanged is checked, and then the exchange is performed.

 <img src="https://github.com/Ewenar/React-Native-Fintech-Mobil-App/assets/93758260/a6069845-c0bc-462e-bd42-eb7146cfcae2" width="400" height="800">

 ### Live Stream Currency
 Currency units are updated in a time-dependent manner via websocket.
+User can filter the desired currency unit.

 *<img src="https://github.com/Ewenar/React-Native-Fintech-Mobil-App/assets/93758260/afa15476-a916-43cb-927e-4c04b66304d1" width="400" height="800">